-WSP Group Africa (Pty) Ltd (WSP) has been appointed by ArcelorMittal South Africa (Pty) Ltd (hereafter referred to as AMSA) in partnership with Bidvest Port Operations (Pty) Ltd (hereafter referred to as Bidvest), to undertake a Basic Assessment (BA) process to meet the requirements under the National Environmental Management Act (Act 107 of 1998) (NEMA), for the proposed new Logistics Hub project and associated reconfiguration of existing infrastructure at AMSA Saldanha Steel Works facility, Saldanha, Western Cape.
+WSP Group Africa (Pty) Ltd (WSP) has been appointed by ArcelorMittal South Africa (Pty) Ltd. (hereafter referred to as AMSA), to undertake a Basic Assessment (BA) process to meet the requirements under the National Environmental Management Act (Act 107 of 1998) (NEMA), for the proposed new Logistics Hub project and associated reconfiguration of existing infrastructure at AMSA Saldanha Steel Works facility, Saldanha, Western Cape.

 In order for the proposed project to proceed, it will require an Environmental Authorisation (EA) from the Western Cape Department of Environmental Affairs and Development Planning (DEA&DP).
-This Environmental Management Programme (EMPr) was compiled as part of the BA process for the proposed Logistics Hub facility, and must be read in conjunction with the Basic Assessment Report (BAR) in support of the EA application.
+This Environmental Management Programme (EMPr) was compiled as part of the BA process for the proposed Logistics Hub facility and must be read in conjunction with the Basic Assessment Report (BAR) in support of the EA application.
 This EMPr report includes the mitigation measures identified through the BA process to mitigate environmental and social impacts that could arise during the construction and operation of the Logistics Hub.